A huge thank you to Matt Vs Japan (Youtube, Twitter) for his absolutely

 This opens up the Anki Browse window with the search term:

-This can be useful to find cards you previously studied that had this as an unknown morph.
+This can be useful for finding cards you previously studied that contained the highlighted text as an unknown morph.

-For example, you might have forgotten the nuances of the word lucky, but you recall having studied it before and you wish to refresh your memory.
-To quickly find the previously studied card(s), you can highlight lucky, select this option, and the browse window will open with the search:
+For example, you might have forgotten the nuances of the word repulse, but recall having studied it before, you can then highlight repulse, select this option, and the browse window will open with the search term:

 Browser